swahareddy/swahareddy.github.io/blogs/summaries/gaming_psych/gaming_psych.md

 # Conclusion

-I found it alarming that at the end of the speech, no one had any questions for him.
-The video has half a million views and thousands of comments, especially around the ethics of deploying such techniques.
-But in that room at the Monetize Retain Acquire conference, no one worried about this.
-I believe they are good people, but it is so easy to change your perspective based on your environment.
-As Torulf says, replying on sheeple and anchoring expectations are proven techniques of manipulation!
+	relying on sheeple and anchoring expectations are proven techniques of manipulation!

 PS: I did not understand the Subscription technique with the Clash of Clans Builder example.
 If you did, let me know and I'll add it to this list.